 Will my dog go in there?
 In my experience, dogs and cats are usually glad to be with their owners during a storm.
 They seem to know by instinct what this is for, and if the door is ajar, they may even occupy the safe room before their humans get there.

 Is there light inside?
+I feel that along with ventilation, interior lighting is also quite important when the sky is black.
 For 2014, we have enhanced the battery-powered lighting inside where a single switch illuminates three clusters of LED lights to really give a nice effect.
 The AA lithium batteries are easily accessible, and they have a shelf life of over nine years.

 Where would we put this safe room?
 Because of its small footprint, the New Day shelter fits in most garages without any fuss.
 There, you could escape the storm without getting your socks wet.
 The Hilti anchors around the inside perimeter hold the shelter securely to an existing “code compliant” garage slab.
 If you have a substantial covered patio or carport, I will need to personally determine whether the concrete is of the mass and quality needed for this purpose.